MyNameIsJeff-305/ticket-flow/README.md

 ## Client Login for Ticket Status Tracking:
 Implement a second authentication for Clients in order for them to track the status of the tickets.

-## Roles and Permissions:
-Implement Roles and Permission Levels for handling feature access.

 ### AI-powered Suggestions:
 Implement AI to suggest solutions or best practices for handling tickets.